HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.20/servers/convert-hpovserverprofile.md

 ### -ServerHardwareType &lt;Object&gt;

-Specify the `[HPOneView.ServerHardwareType]` object to transform to.
+Specify the `[HPEOneView.ServerHardwareType]` object to transform to.
 BIOS Settings will be reset to defaults, and Connection FlexNIC assignment will be reset back to Auto.

 | Aliases | None |
 | :--- | :--- |